bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 61°
+- 54°
-- Light Rain
+- Drizzle
-- 94% humidity
+- 95% humidity
-- 12 mph wind
+- 17 mph wind
 - 100% cloud cover
-- 35 AQI 🟩
+- 34 AQI 🟩
-- 0.3 inches of rain in the past 24 hours
+- 0.38 inches of rain in the past 24 hours
-- 0.08 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>